Escape to Northumberland County

 Butter Tart Quest Roadtrip

 We love a road trip….
 And we love butter tarts.
 So, what could be better than combining the two?
 We always do our best to include butter tarts in every road trip – and a road trip through eastern Ontario makes this very easy.
 Especially with the area’s Butter tart tour.
 On a journey through Northumberland County in eastern Ontario, we got off the highway in Port Hope to explore the town.
-After a visit to Port Hope, we decided to take the more scenic road to our next stop: Cobourg.
+After a visit to Port Hope, we decided to take the more scenic road to our next stop to find the best butter tarts in Cobourg.

 Betty’s Pies & Tarts